CMU-Heinz-95702/lab8-AndroidInterestingPicture/README.md

 - click Apply and OK

-You will see an Android project in the IDE; it will take a few moments to build.
-It should be a fully-working "Hello Android" app.
+**(Optional)** If the Gradle Build errors out, check File->Project Structure -> Project.
+The Gradle Version should be 7.5 (plugin version is 7.4.2).
+For me, even though these seemed to be set correctly, I had to reset them before it would work.
+Then the Gradle build executed again, and all was good.

 ## Test Hello Android in the AVD

 1. Click on the MainActivity.java tab to view the code.
-2. Pixel 6 API 31 will likely be the default showing in the box next to the green triangle.
+2. Tiramisu will likely be the default showing in the box next to the green triangle.
 Keep this setting.
 But if you want to experiment with other devices, open the Device Manager by expanding dropdown menu next to the green triangle button and choosing Device Manager (at the bottom).
 3. Click the green triangle.
 4. Switch to the running AVD and verify that the Hello Android app has successfully launched.
 Note that it may take a few moments for the emulator's phone to boot up.
 The emulator should start as a separate program (it may be behind other windows).
 It should say "Hello First Fragment".